pnathanoj/someinfo/_NTNU2025/introduction.md

 # Introduction to Google Earth Engine

-The following sections are intended to support the short introduction to Google Earth Engine (GEE) delivered to the students of the Department of Life Sciences at NTNU (Fall 2025).
+The following sections are intended to support the short introduction to Google Earth Engine (GEE) delivered to students of the Department of Life Sciences at NTNU (Fall 2025).

-This half-day lecture is partly based on the week-long introduction to GEE delivered to the students of University of Parakou in Spring 2025 as part of the [OBSYDYA project](https://www.obsydya.org/).
+This half-day lecture is partly based on the week-long introduction to GEE delivered to the students at University of Parakou in Spring 2025 as part of the [OBSYDYA project](https://www.obsydya.org/).

 {: .links }
 > Code Editor: [https://code.earthengine.google.com/](https://code.earthengine.google.com/)